wgy1027/postFireSeverityAssessment/englishPronunciation.md

 - The vocal cords then vibrate and the lips are retracted to the position of the next sound in the word.
 - Because the tongue has to move up towards the soft palate, the root of the tongue also moves and narrows a little bit the pharynx.
 This gives the sound a characteristic timbre.
 Sound [w] is usually spelled w or wh, as in way[weɪ], or where[weɻ].
 In the video below Rachel explains the production of this sound and gives examples.

 [![Rachel's English: How to Pronounce the W consonant](http://img.youtube.com/vi/jt5huPbR7zU/0.jpg)](http://www.youtube.com/watch?v=jt5huPbR7zU)

+Fig. Rachel's English: How to Pronounce the W consonant